felixmattsson/the_odds_api/README.md

 # the_odds_api
-For using "the odds API" to analyze odds
+repository for using "the odds API" to analyze odds